debiki/talkyard-prod-one/README.md

 Details: You might run into Git edit conflicts, if you and I change the same files.
-Also I'm thinking about somehow switching from Docker to CoreOS' rkt, because rkt doesn't require you to have root permissions. — If you find Docker complicated to use, things might get worse, later.
+Also I'm thinking about somehow switching from Docker to CoreOS' rkt, because rkt doesn't require you to have root permissions.
+You might then need to install an ED tech stack based on rkt on a different server, and backup-restore your database to that server.

 <u>Warning 2:</u> Please read the license (at the end of this page): all this is
 provided "as-is" without any warranty of any kind.
 This software is still under